TerraMystics/Terra.Unity.Package/README.md

 ## Features

 - **Written in C#**, with type definitions
-- Works with Xamarin, Unity, Asp, and all other frameworks in the .Net Ecosystems
 - Makes it easier to manage payments for anyone deploying to the Apple or Google app stores

 ## Installation & Configuration